FalseProphet214/Network-Test-Basic/README.md

 	Research the different Ping Responses in order to take those into account Allow user set timeout for pings - Complete
 	Add code to open report as soon as test is done
+	Add code to run a TraceRT as soon as pings start timing out